au10tixmobile/iOS_Simple_Sample/README.md

 - [Change log](#change-log)

 ## Overview
-Verified, compliant and fraud-free onboarding results in 8 seconds (or less).
-By the time you read this sentence, AU10TIX would have converted countless human smiles, identity documents and data points into authenticated, all-access passes to your products, services and experiences.
+Verified, compliant and fraud-free onboarding results in eight seconds (or less).
+By the time you read this sentence, AU10TIX will have converted countless human smiles, identity documents and data points into authenticated, all-access passes to your products, services and experiences.

 This example application presents an implementation suggestion for the Au10tix Mobile SDK.